New York Penn Station: Tracks and surrounding infrastructure

-In normal operations, Amtrak and NJ Transit share tracks 5–12, while the LIRR has the exclusive use of tracks 17–21 on the north side of the station.
-All three railroads share tracks 13–16.
-Tracks 1–4 end at bumper blocks at the eastern end of the platform and have no access to the East River Tunnels and are used exclusively by NJ Transit since there's no access to Amtrak's Sunnyside Yard in Queens, NY.
+Penn Station is configured with 11 platforms, 21 tracks, and four interlockings.
+The station's platforms and tracks are numbered from south to north.
+Tracks 1–4 are stub-end tracks ending at the eastern end of the platform and are used exclusively by NJ Transit, as they do not connect to the East River Tunnels.
+The remaining tracks 5 through 21 are through tracks with connections at both ends.
+In normal operations, Amtrak and NJ Transit share tracks 5–12, all three railroads share tracks 13–16, and the LIRR has the exclusive use of tracks 17–21 on the north side of the station.

+The station is accessed via seven single-track tunnels: two North River Tunnels under the Hudson River, four East River Tunnels under the East River, and one shorter Empire Tunnel under the West Side of Manhattan.
+Each under-river tunnel is approximately 3 miles long, while the Empire Tunnel is approximately 0.3 miles long.
+The interlockings that control the station complex are designated 'A', 'C', 'JO', and 'KN'.
+On the west side of the station, 'A' and 'KN' interlockings route trains to and from the North River Tunnels, the Empire Tunnel, and the West Side Yard.
+On the east side, two interlockings ('C' and 'JO') route trains to and from the four East River tunnels; each interlocking connects two of the tunnel tracks to only 17 of the 21 platform tracks, as tracks 1-4 do not connect to the east.

 From the east, the East River Tunnels' lines 1 and 2 (the more southerly tubes) can only access tracks 5–17 and are used by most Amtrak and NJ Transit trains, while the East River Tunnels' lines 3 and 4 (the more northerly tubes) can only access tracks 14–21 and are mostly used by LIRR.
 From the west, the North River Tunnels can access tracks 1–19, while the Empire Connection can only access tracks 1–9 and the LIRR's West Side Yard can only access tracks 10–21.

 All station tracks are powered by 12 kV overhead wire.
 Tracks 5–21 also have 750 V DC third rail.
 Due to the lack of proper ventilation in the tunnels and station, only electric locomotives and dual-mode locomotives are scheduled to enter Penn Station.
 Diesel-only NJT trains terminate at Hoboken Terminal or Newark Penn Station, and diesel-only LIRR trains terminate at or prior to Long Island City.
+The established throughput capacity of the tunnels is 24-25 trains per hour in each direction for the North River Tunnels and 20-21 trains per hour in the peak direction for the East River Tunnels.

 Trains on track 18 open their doors only on the north side (platform 10).